 Manitoba to give COVID-19 update as cases and deaths continue to surge

-WINNIPEG -- The Manitoba government is set to provide an update on COVID-19 cases in the province on Wednesday afternoon.
+WINNIPEG -- Manitoba health officials are set to give an update on the province’s COVID-19 cases on Wednesday afternoon.

-Dr. Brent Roussin, chief provincial public health officer, and Lanette Siragusa, Shared Health’s chief nursing officer, will be speaking at a news conference at the Manitoba Legislative Building.
-CTV News Winnipeg will live-stream the event.
+This news conference comes as cases and deaths continue to surge around the province.

-This news conference comes one day after the province reported the youngest person to die of COVID-19 in Manitoba.
-Health officials said she was a woman in her 30s with underlying health conditions from the Interlake-Eastern Region.
+On Tuesday, the province announced 476 new cases of the disease, as well as 12 more deaths.
+Many of these deaths are linked to outbreaks at hospitals and care homes.

 This is a developing story.
 More details to come.